Hack-jack-Electronics/ItsMyHealth/README.md

 **Specialized Insulin Level-based Dietary Plan Generator**: ItsMyHealth offers personalized dietary plans based on users' insulin levels, promoting balanced nutrition and healthy eating habits.

+**ChatBot for other Queries**: Welcome to ItsMyHealth ChatBot, your virtual medical assistant.
+Ask anything from symptoms to treatment options, and I'll provide trustworthy guidance tailored to your needs.

 # Future Aspects

 **Nearby Legitimate Retail Stores**: ItsMyHealth will provide users with information about nearby legitimate retail stores where they can purchase genuine medications and healthcare products.